NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 * You may also experience connection failure if you are trying to access from outside the United States.

-If you continue to experience connection issues, send email to rdhpcs.cloud.help@noaa.gov to open a help ticket.
+If you continue to experience connection issues, open a :ref:`help request <getting_help>`.

-5. Clusters and snapshots
+1. Clusters and snapshots
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Cluster Cost types explained